-- A. GENERAL CLASS RULES. - 1.
-Western Attire and Tack.
-See Rule SC-235. - 2.
-An exhibitor may show a maximum of two horses in Yearling In-Hand Trail. - B. JUDGING GUIDELINES. - 1.
-Judges should consider the overall appearance of the horse, conditioning and grooming, and the equipment (dirty, ill-fitting or ragged equipment) in their overall scores.
+- 1. Judges should consider the overall appearance of the horse, conditioning and grooming, and the equipment (dirty, ill-fitting or ragged equipment) in their overall scores.
 Also to be considered is the correctness of the horse while being led.
 Drifting to the side, leading or stopping crooked, failure to maintain a pivot foot in a turn, leading or turning sluggishly should be considered and evaluated in the horse's maneuver scores and reflected in his overall score.
 Handlers should be discouraged from excessive verbal cues and excessive stiff or unnatural movements around horse or when leading.
 For safety reasons, those handlers continuously holding the chain on the lead, tightly coiling lead shank around hand, or dragging the lead shank should be penalized. - 2.
 All faults are to be assessed against the horse and not the exhibitor (with the exception of SC-192.C.3.b.) - C. SCORING SYSTEM.
 Scoring will be on the basis of 0-infinity, with 70 denoting an average performance.
 Each obstacle will receive an obstacle score that should be added or subtracted from 70 and is subject to a penalty that should be subtracted.
 Each obstacle will be scored on the following basis, ranging from plus 11⁄2 to minus 11⁄2:-11⁄2 extremely poor,-1 very poor,-1⁄2 poor, 0 correct, +1⁄2 good, +1 very good, +11⁄2 excellent.
 Obstacle scores are to be determined and assessed independently of penalty points.
 Credit will be given to those horses negotiating the obstacles cleanly, smoothly, and alertly with style in prompt response to the handler's cues.
-Penalties should be assessed per occurrence as follows: - 1.
-One half (1⁄2) POINT. - a.
+Penalties should be assessed per occurrence as follows: - One half (1⁄2) POINT. - a.
 Each tick of log, pole, cone, plant or obstacle. - 2.
-One (1) POINT. - a.
-Each hit, bite or stepping on a log, pole, cone, plant or any component of the obstacle. - b.
+One (1) POINT. - Each hit, bite or stepping on a log, pole, cone, plant or any component of the obstacle. - b.
 Incorrect or break of gait at walk or jog for two strides or less. - c.
 Both front or hind feet in a single-strided slot or space. - d.
 Skipping over or failing to step into required space. - e.
 Failure to meet the correct strides on trot over log obstacles. - 3.
 Three (3) POINTS. - a.
-Incorrect or break of gait at walk or jog for more than 2 strides. - b.
-Knocking down an elevated pole, cone, barrel, plant or obstacle, or severely disturbing an obstacle unless caused by the tail. - c.
-Stepping outside the confines of, falling or jumping off or out of an obstacle with one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with one foot. - 4.
-Five (5) POINTS. - a.
-Dropping slicker or object required to be carried on course. - b.
-First or second cumulative refusal, balk, or evading an obstacle by shying or backing. - c.
+Incorrect or break of gait at walk or jog for more than 2 strides.

+- Knocking down an elevated pole, cone, barrel, plant or obstacle, or severely disturbing an obstacle unless caused by the tail. - c.
+Stepping outside the confines of, falling or jumping off or out of an obstacle with one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with one foot.

+4. Five (5) POINTS.

+- a.
+Dropping slicker or object required to be carried on course. - First or second cumulative refusal, balk, or evading an obstacle by shying or backing. - c.
 Letting go of gate or dropping rope gate. - d.
-Use of either hand to instill fear or praise (slight touching or tapping with one hand to cue horse in a sidepass maneuver only is acceptable).
+Use of either hand to instill fear or praise (slight touching or tapping with one hand to cue horse in a sidepass maneuver only is acceptable). - e.
+Stepping outside the confines of, falling or jumping off or out of an obstacle with more than one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with more than one foot. - f.
+Blatant disobedience (including biting, kicking out, bucking, rearing, striking or continuously circling the exhibitor).